Indian billionaire heir Anant Ambani weds at lavish, star-studded ceremony - KESQ

 (CNN) — After seven months of extravagant pre-wedding celebrations, Anant Ambani, the son of India’s richest man, completed his long-awaited marriage to pharmaceutical heiress Radhika Merchant before thousands of guests on Friday.

-Kim and Khloé Kardashian, Nick Jonas and Priyanka Chopra and former British prime minister Tony Blair were just some of the famous faces who flew into Mumbai to attend the star-studded event.
-The wedding also attracted many of the biggest names in Indian entertainment, sport, business and politics, from Bollywood stars like Rajinikanth and Sanjay Dutt, to former president Ram Nath Kovind, the chief ministers of various states and numerous members of the country’s revered national cricket team.
+Kim and Khloé Kardashian, Nick Jonas and Priyanka Chopra and former British prime ministers Tony Blair and Boris Johnson were just some of the famous faces who flew in to Mumbai to attend the star-studded event.
+The wedding also attracted many of the biggest names in Indian entertainment, sport, business and politics, from Bollywood stars like Rajinikanth and Sanjay Dutt, to former president Ram Nath Kovind, the chief ministers of various states and numerous members of the country’s revered cricket team.

-No expense was spared by the Ambani’s, the family behind India’s largest private sector corporation, Reliance Industries.
-Founded by Anant’s grandfather, the conglomerate is now run by his father, Mukesh, who is worth over $122 billion, according to Forbes.
+No expense was spared by the Ambanis, the family behind India’s largest private corporation, Reliance Industries.
+Founded by Anant’s grandfather, the conglomerate is now run by his father Mukesh, who is worth over $122 billion, according to Forbes.

 In a rain-soaked Mumbai, police closed roads in the area surrounding the Ambani-owned, 16,000-capacity Jio World Convention Center ahead of a red-carpet-style arrival event.
 Attendees dressed the part, streaming past photographers in custom sarees, lehengas and kurtas at an event that may set forthcoming trends in Indian wedding fashion.

-Once inside the venue, which was transformed into a miniature version of the holy Indian city of Varanasi, footage widely shared on social media showed celebrities including Chopra and Cena dancing and letting loose.
+Once inside the venue, which was transformed into a miniature version of the holy Indian city of Varanasi, celebrities including Chopra and Cena were seen dancing and letting loose.
+Footage widely shared on social media also showed members of the Ambani family dancing on stage with Indian singer, Daler Mehndi.
+The night’s other performers included Afrobeats star Rema, who performed his hit song “Calm Down.”

 In a video posted to social media on Friday morning, Anant’s mother Nita Ambani recounted a recent trip to Varanasi, in India’s Uttar Pradesh state, where she sought blessings for the pair.
 She said she hoped to “reimagine and present the purity, positivity and beauty of Varanasi at the wedding,” adding that the event would “pay a tribute to India’s glorious culture and heritage, brought to life by thousands of artisans… weavers and craftspeople.”